Aryan6400/Atlan-SQL-Query-Analyser/README.md

 **Optimisations:**

 Improved performance and load time by implementing lazy loading on the tables and graphs components.
+Minifying and compressing JavaScript and CSS files also reduces their size.
+This not only speeds up the download but also benefits users with limited bandwidth.

 New metrics: